BooleanComputing/data_processing_on_edge/README.md

      kafka UI: <httttp://host:5001

    ```
-* Kafka Broker is only accesible from within the swarm netwprk
+* Kafka Broker is only accessible from within the swarm network

-* Information about the broker, Topics amd messages can be accessed through tthr kafka UI
+* Information about the broker, Topics and messages can be accessed through the kafka UI

 ####Apache Airflow